-The 6th Conference on Human Development in Asia – Saturday and Sunday, December 21-22, 2019 in Hiroshima, Japan »
+The 6th Conference on Human Development in Asia – Friday and Saturday, March 27-28, 2020 in Osaka, Japan»

-Welcome to the 6th Conference on Human Development in Asia (COHDA 2019) to be held in Hiroshima, Japan on Saturday and Sunday, December 21-22, 2019 at the Bunka Koryu Kaikan in Hiroshima City.
-COHDA 2019 is being jointly held alongside the 6th Conference on Sustainable Tourism in Asia (COSTA 2019).
+We welcome you to join us in Osaka, Japan on Friday and Saturday, March 27-28, 2020 for the 6th Conference on Human Development in Asia (COHDA 2020), to be held at the Osaka Corona Hotel in Osaka City, Japan.
+COHDA 2020 is being jointly held alongside the 6th Conference on Sustainable Tourism in Asia (COSTA 2020).

 Please note that the number of oral and poster time slots is limited.
 The organizers will close submissions and registration when the event has reached its capacity.

-Welcome to the 6th Conference on Human Development in Asia (COHDA 2019).
-With the theme of People, Planet, Profit, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
+Welcome to the 6th Conference on Human Development in Asia (COHDA 2020).
+With the theme of Rethinking Sustainable Development, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
 The economic, industrial and political developments among the nations that are located within the continent have brought about dramatic social change.
 Within a span of just over a century, Asia has been a major site of colonialism and decolonization, global warfare, political upheaval and regime change, the rise of new nations, ongoing ethnic and religious conflict, economic boom and recession, population explosion, cultural diasporas, viral epidemics, technological advancement, and severe environmental pollution and disasters.

 While commentators and analysts have recognized the vast changes that have shaped the Asian continent, it is also crucial to understand the continuities that are maintained even in the face of such impetus for change.
 Apart from change, what constants still resist change?
 In addition, what factors contribute to such ongoing resilience?
 Although it may be argued that the forces of globalization and development have set in motion a number of positive changes in the ways we live our lives, this has also been counterbalanced by the continuities of inequality and suffering of many others.
 The tide of change often exists in a state of tension with the forces of continuity.
 Hence, in order for us to comprehend the forces of change, we must also engage other opposing forces.